 Communicating with writers of like mind and receiving feedback on your work helps you grow and improve your craft.
 Unfortunately, finding a writing group in your area may be impossible.
 The first writing group I joined had an attorney who drove an hour one-way every Monday night to attend the meetings.
 I eventually left that secular group to join a group of Christian writers.
 I became the one driving an hour one-way to attend the monthly meetings.
-I met a Christian writer in my new group who trumped our dedication to improve our craft.
+A Christian writer in my new group trumped my dedication to improve my craft.
 She drove three hours one way to attend the meetings.

 If a long journey does not fit your budget, there are other options via the internet.